 The Dickinson Recycling Center has wood chips and compost available for county residents, free of charge for those who load their own.
-Staff members are available to load trucks with wheel loader buckets (approximately 3-3.5 cubic yards) for a small loading fee.
-The first bucket load is free; any additional buckets are $10 each.
+Staff members are available to load trucks with wheel loader buckets (approximately 3-3.5 cubic yards) for $10.

 Wood chips are beneficial for planting and caring for trees and bushes by inhibiting weed growth and conserving moisture.
 Compost is beneficial to enhance soil fertility and lessen soil compaction.